Dueris/OriginsPaper/API-DOCS.md

 List<PowerType> phasingPowers = PowerHolderComponent.getPowers(entity, "apoli:phasing"); // Returns all the powers of the phasing powertype
 ```

 2, is by providing the PowerType *class* inside the source.
-This way allows GenesisMC to return that PowerType instance
+This way allows OriginsPaper to return that PowerType instance
 instead of the raw PowerType aswell, and is a lot faster than the 1st way.
 Lets do the same example as before, but with
 the other method.